shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 		*  <low -> no edge, >high -> edge, between high-low -> if connected to an edge point then edge else not

 **4. Interest Point Detection**
-* 3 main components with local features- 1.
+* 3 main components with local features extracted using neighbourhood- 1.
 Detection 2.
 Description 3.
 Matching
 	* Detection : we want to find same points in the two images independently.
 	* Description : we want to be able to describe each point in order to reliably determine which point goes with which
 	* Matching : we want to match the corresponding points
-* interest point has a very expressive texture.
+* interest point should have a very expressive texture.
 The point at which the direction of the boundary of an object changes abruptly.
-* a good interest point detector should detect all true kypoints with well localization and robust to noise.
+* a good interest point detector should detect all true keypoints with well localization and robust to noise.
 * corner is a key point which is unique, can be localized and robust to noise.
 Harris corner detector is used for detecting corners.
+	* unlike edges and flat areas, corners do not suffer from aperture problem.
+Aperture probelm occurs when there is ambiguity in matching points when we look a very small area
+* Harris corner detector:
+	* Main idea is that corner occurs where there is a strong change in intensity in all directions.
+For this, auto-correlation is computed between intensities in a window and those in a slightly shifted window.
+The window which gives strong autocorrelation has a corner.
+	* The autocorrelation equation reduces to the equation of an ellipse by apporximating using taylor series.
+	* Compute the eigen values of ellipse to find the axis of maximum variation
+		* if both eigen values are small -> flat region (no variation along any axis)
+		* if one eigen value is large while other is small -> edge (variation along only one axis)
+		* if both eigen values are large -> corner (variation along both axis)
+	* there are different measures of 'cornerness' derived from eigen values- Triggs, shi-tomasi etc
+* traditionally, harris corner detection with template matching was used for image matching.
+* problem with corner keypoint : when the scale of the image changes, the corner may appear as an edge.
+* also, template matching does not work when the image rotates

 **5. SIFT**
+* so we needed a keypoint detection which was invariant to scale and rotation, hence SIFT
+* advantages are:
+	* uses local information so robust to occlusion and clutter
+	* distintive so can be used to match with large database of images with many variations
+	* quantity, many features for even small objects
+	* efficient and fast

+* main 4 steps:
+	*

 **6. HOG**